 Using a professional proofreading and editing service

-Our scientific manuscript editing services are tailored to fully revise your journal manuscript and prepare it for publication.
+Our manuscript editing services are tailored to fully revise your journal manuscript and prepare it for publication.
 We offer high-quality human proofreading and all-in academic editing services in one complete package.
 Many journals offer free language editing services for accepted manuscripts.

 But journal acceptance is not a sure thing.
 Getting professional proofreading and editing for journal manuscripts before submitting increases your acceptance rate and reduces the need for revisions.

-And if your manuscript is rejected for more substantive reasons, Wordvice Premium Academic Editing Service provides unlimited re-editing.
+And if your manuscript is rejected for more substantive reasons, Wordvice Academic Editing Service provides unlimited re-editing.
 Revise and re-submit your manuscript when you are ready.